We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 Quick Answer

-Hydrochloric acid (found in The Works and Zep Acidic Toilet Bowl Cleaner) is the fastest and strongest, effective on heavy calcium, lime and rust scale.
-Lactic and gluconic acids (found in CLR) dissolve calcium, lime and rust together at a gentler pace.
-Oxalic acid (found in Bar Keepers Friend) targets iron and rust specifically.
-Citric acid (found in natural and plant-based cleaners) descales light calcium and lime deposits.
-Bleach is not an acid and cannot dissolve any mineral stain.
+Hydrochloric acid (The Works, Zep Acidic) is the fastest and strongest, effective on heavy calcium, lime and rust scale.
+Lactic and gluconic acids (CLR) dissolve calcium, lime and rust together at a gentler pace and are safe for septic systems.
+Oxalic acid (Bar Keepers Friend) targets iron and rust specifically.
+Citric acid handles light calcium and lime.
+Bleach is not an acid and cannot dissolve any mineral deposit.

 ProductActive AcidBest Stain TypeStrengthSeptic SafeRating